syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ## Step Value

-The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to be increase or decrease the value when clicking the spin or repeat buttons in the UpDown control.
+The [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property is used to specify the interval to increase or decrease the value while pressing the spin or repeat buttons in the UpDown control.

 {% tabs %}